TaoranJ/TaoranJ.github.io/_pages/about.md

 Dr. [Chang-Tien Lu](http://www.nvc.cs.vt.edu/~ctlu/) at the [Discovery Analytics Center](https://dac.cs.vt.edu/) in Virginia Tech.
-My research is focused on a range of topics in event detection / prediction and associated applications including civial unrest detection, airport threat detection, emerging science and technology prediction.
+My research is focused on a range of topics in event detection / prediction and associated applications such as civial unrest detection, airport threat detection, transit disruption detection, and emerging science and technology (S&T) prediction.